The Greatest Explorer

 All Wore Rolex Submariner Watches

-In this next photo of Jean-Michel Cousteau when he was much younger-taken during a Jacques Cousteau documentary, he is wearing his trademark Rolex Submariner in stainless steel.
+In this next photo of Philippe-Pierre Cousteau when he was much younger-taken during a Jacques Cousteau documentary named "Voyage To The End Of The World", he is wearing his trademark Rolex Submariner in stainless steel.

 It is funny because in the photo below, Jacques Cousteau seems to be staring at his son Philippe-Pierre Cousteau's Rolex Submariner.